comodopines/practice-git/Exercises.md

 </details>

-- How to create a new file file1.txt and add it to staging area?
+> Q. How to create a new file file1.txt and add it to staging area?
 <details><summary>Ans.</summary>
 <p>